 Don’t Be Hesitant to Talk About Your Finances

-If you want to work on your finances together, that requires open communication.
+One of the most important financial things to do before getting married is to have open communication with your partner about finances.
 You need to have a conversation with your partner to talk about where each of you stand financially, both from your debts to your assets.
 It is important that you know your partner’s financial standing because once you are officially married, these will be combined.
 You also want to go over spending habits that you two may have.
 If you find that you are very responsible with your money while your partner acts reckless then this can be another red flag that you may face.

 Once you understand where both you and your partner are at financially, you can then set goals.
 You want to set goals for yourself as well as for your relationship.
 If a goal of yours is to save up for a new big purchase like a car, then that will be a personal goal.
 If a financial goal of yours within your relationship is to buy a home, then you need to understand that goal more in-depth.
 Are there two incomes going towards that goal?
 When do you want to meet that goal?
 How much should each person contribute based on their financial situation?
 There are numerous aspects that come into play when assessing financial goals set as a married couple.
 You also want to make sure that you distinguish between long term goals and short-term goals.
 If you take the time to talk about these goals as well as what would go into each goal, then you two can be entirely on the same page.
 It can also help to take notes, and physically write out what you want to do.